sagaquisces/Symphonic-Composers/README.md

 # Symphonic Composers

-An app that features composers of symphonies from
+An app that features composers of symphonies and will eventually use an app to pull details about these particular composers who have tackled this mountain of an art form.

 ## Instructions for setup

-*
+* Clone this repository at the comman line of your terminal: `git clone https://github.com/sagaquisces/Symphonic-Composers.git`
+* Open Android Studio (currently 2.3.2)
+* Select *Open an existing Android Studio project*
+* In the file structure, navigate to the cloned directory, highlight that, and click *OK*
+* Once it fully loads you can *Run* the project

 ## Technologies Used
-* Angular 2
-* Typescript
+* Android Studio 2.3.2
-* Javascript
+* Java
-* HTML
+* XML

 ### License

 Copyright 2017 Michael Dunlap